Philanthropy

 Children which might have remained educationally handicapped for a lifetime can now talk, read and lead useful lives.
 Miracles can happen and with skillful evaluations and treatment, miracles are happening in the Scottish Rite Treatment Centers all over America.

-The Scottish Rite Masonic Foundation funds and supports three language learning disabilities and dyslexia clinics in North Carolina.
+The North Carolina Scottish Rite Masonic Foundation (NCSRMF) funds and supports three language learning disabilities and dyslexia clinics in North Carolina.
 It is through the generous support of our members, sponsors and the general public, that children can seek help to overcome their language - learning disability and or dyslexia.

 Our centers are committed to helping children who are exhibiting problems with language development or whose academic progress is being affected by delays in spoken or written language.
 These children exhibit normal intelligence and demonstrate the potential to achieve.
 Their delays are not caused by such other primary disabilities as severe as emotional problems, deafness, blindness, or mental retardation.